 - Big Island

 The island of Hawaii — also called the Big Island because it’s twice the size of all other Hawaiian islands combined — has something for everyone.
-Adrenaline-pumping volcano tours, manta ray dives, and surfing opportunities will appease adventurous types, while stargazing, coffee plantation tours, and world-class golf courses are just some of the more low-key activities you’ll find when visiting the Big Island.
+Adrenaline-pumping volcano tours, manta ray dives, and surfing opportunities will appease adventurous types, while stargazing and world-class golf courses are just some of the more low-key activities you’ll find when visiting the Big Island.